mhwgoo/cambridge/README.md

 # Cambridge

-`Cambridge` is a terminal version of Cambridge Dictionary, with its data from https://dictionary.cambridge.org
+`cambridge` is a terminal version of Cambridge Dictionary, with its data from https://dictionary.cambridge.org

 By default, it is English to English translation.
 For English to Chinese, add '-c' or '--chinese' option.